-Local Prerequisite: GRD 151 and GRD 241 or
+Local Prerequisite: GRD 151 and GRD 241 or GRD 249

-GRD 249

-This course covers the organization and presentation of a design/advertising or graphic art portfolio and appropriate related materials.
-Emphasis is placed on development and evaluation of the portfolio, design and production of a résumé and self-promotional materials, and interview techniques.
-Upon completion, students should be able to prepare and professionally present an effective portfolio and related self-promotional materials.
+This course covers the organization and presentation of a design portfolio and appropriate related materials.
+Emphasis is placed on development and evaluation of the portfolio, resume and self-promotional materials, and interview techniques.
+Upon completion, students should be able to prepare and professionally present a portfolio and related self-promotional materials.